-- 1) While ensuring that power and signal cables (stashed in the motor-passtrough earlier in dissassembly) are safely out of the way, flip the drive-base over, so that its lowest surface is facing up. - 2) You will now be able to see a bolt-hole near the perimeter of the drive-base's bottom that is non-symmetrical with the rest of the hole-pattern and is threaded (the location is shown in the model to the right).
+1) Flip the drive-base over, so that its lowest surface is facing up.
+Do this on a surface that will not damage the shoulder-bolts (highlight-ed in the photo to the right).

+2) You will now be able to see a bolt-hole near the perimeter of the drive-base's bottom that is non-symmetrical with the rest of the hole-pattern and is threaded (the symmetrical perimeter pattern is comprised of pass-through holes).
 Insert and tighten the wedge-mounting shoulder-bolt into this hole.
+It will help position the drive-base on the wedge, while you next begin to attach the two assemblies. (middle image, right)

-It is an important part of positioning the drive-base on the wedge. - 3) Lift the drive-base onto the wedge, oriented so that the shoulder-bolt that was just installed settles into the notch at the top of the wedge. (bottom image, right) - 4) Now, shift the drive-base, as needed, to line up the pass-through holes in the drive-base with the corresponding threaded-holes in the wedge. - 5) Beginning with the pair of holes nearest the top of the wedge, begin inserting and threading the bolts.
+3) Have a friend help lift the drive-base onto the wedge, oriented so that the shoulder-bolt that was just installed settles into the notch at the top of the wedge. (bottom image, right)

+4) Now, shift the drive-base, as needed, to line up the pass-through holes in the drive-base with the corresponding threaded-holes in the wedge.

+5) Beginning with the pair of holes nearest the top of the wedge, begin inserting and threading the bolts.
 To ensure that all go in easily, wait until all are engaged before fully tightening them.